AimonKied/fdf/README.md

 - `gcc` compiler
 - `make`
-- MiniLibX (the on in the repo is for macOS)
+- MiniLibX (the one in the repo is for macOS)
 - A Unix-based system (macOS or Linux)

 ### Compilation